Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 - InitializeMSU1ROM()			- Acts like StartOfROM(), but for MSU-1 data files and must be called manually
 - GenerateSaveFile()			- Acts like StartOfROM(), but for save files and must be called manually
 - FREE_BYTES()				- Inserts the specified bytes X times, to fill in empty parts of the ROM. if !Define_Global_IgnoreOriginalFreespace is enabled, these macros are effectively disabled.
-- InsertMacroAtXPosition()		- This is called inside every routine macro to insert it at the address specified inside the routine macro call.
-If the address is set to "NULLROM" or if !Define_Global_IgnoreCodeAlignments is enabled, the routine macro will be inserted at the earliest available byte inside the bank it's in.
 - PrintLabelLocation()			- Prints out the SNES address of the specified label.
 Note that you must append namespaces if the label is inside a routine macro as well as higher tier labels if the label is a sublabel (ie. To display for example: .label, you might have to do: GAMEX_Routine_Main_label, where "GAMEX_Routine" was the namespace, "Main" was a higher tier label, and "label" was the sublabel).
-- SetDuplicateOrNullPointer()		- This is used if you want a label to point somewhere invalid or into another routine without needing to mess with the label structure of said routine.
-Note that this must be called after a "namespace off" if inside a routine macro.
 - InsertVersionExclusiveFile()		- This is used as an easy way to insert a version exclusive file without the need for if/else statements.
 Note that if/else may still be necessary if not all ROM versions have a different file.
 - RATSTagStart()			- Defines the start of a RATS protected block, meant to protect a block from being overwritten when tools are used on the ROM.
 Must have a corresponding RATSTagEnd() sometime after it.
 - RATSTagEnd()				- Defines the end of a RATS protected block